Back to All Events

 2026 Charlottesville SOUP

-At our event on April 2 join us at the Jefferson School African American Heritage Center to get to know Charlottesville artists, vote on your favorite creative project, and enjoy a delicious dinner featuring soup from Plenty, salad by Ian Walters, bread from Albemarle Baking Co., and dessert from Splendora’s.
+At our event on April 2 at the Jefferson School African American Heritage Center, attendees got to know Charlottesville artists, voted on their favorite creative project, and enjoyed a delicious dinner featuring soup from Plenty, salad by Ian Walters, bread from Albemarle Baking Co., and dessert from Splendora’s.

 Meet the Presenting Artists